kravemir/nix-shells/README.md

 nix-shells
 ==========

-Repository contains of `nix-shell` configurations for **virtual environment** creation with specific software versions.
+Repository contains configurations for `nix-shell` to create **virtual environment** with specific software versions.

 ## Usage